 Direct patient contact can reduce stigma and improve empathy.
 Stigmatization occurs when a person and their attributes (social identity) do not conform to expectations or assumptions about what the individual before us ought to be.
-The person is "reduced in our minds from a whole and usual person to a tainted, discounted one"^{p3} who is socially shunned.18 Empathy is defined as the ability to perceive and understand a patient's feelings as if the clinician were experiencing them and to communicate that accurate understanding to the patient.19
+The person is "reduced in our minds from a whole and usual person to a tainted, discounted one"p3 who is socially shunned.
+Empathy is defined as the ability to perceive and understand a patient's feelings as if the clinician were experiencing them and to communicate that accurate understanding to the patient.

 Stigma and empathy are interdependent: empathy is negatively correlated with stigma or prejudice.
-While there is research indicating that empathy declines in medical school, 1 there are educational interventions that can improve empathy.
-These interventions include patient narratives and communication skills training, 2 as well as clinical exposure.
-According to the contact theory, 4 direct contact with people with mental illness can improve attitudes and increase acceptance.
-Several studies 1 that shown a modest improvement in students attitudes following the psychiatry clerkship.
-However, an inpatient clerkship-as opposed to a combined inpatient/outpatient clerkship-was less able to alter attitudes.
-This could be related to the students perception that inpatients are dangerous or engulfed by a "state of demoralization."
+While there is research indicating that empathy declines in medical school, there are educational interventions that can improve empathy.
+These interventions include patient narratives and communication skills training, as well as clinical exposure.
+According to the contact theory, direct contact with people with mental illness can improve attitudes and increase acceptance.
+Several studies25-27 have shown a modest improvement in students' attitudes following the psychiatry clerkship.
+However, an inpatient clerkship-was less able to alter attitudes.
+This could be related to the students' perception that inpatients are dangerous or engulfed by a "state of demoralization."